Mar, Apr, May, Jun

 At its best:

 Sow the seeds into small pots or multi-cell trays, using a good quality multi-purpose or loam-based seed and cuttings compost.
-Once large enough to handle, prick seedlings out and transplant into single 9cm pots, watering in well.
+Once they're large enough to handle, prick the seedlings out and transplant them into single 9cm pots, watering in well.

-Fork the soil over, removing large stones, debris and any perennial weeds.
+Fork the soil over, removing large stones, debris and perennial weeds.
 Bulky organic matter is essential on lighter soils – even on heavy soil, it’s worth adding to improve moisture retention and texture.
+You may need to add lime if your soil is acidic.
 Brassicas dislike loose soil, so firm lightly with your foot.

 Transplant out when the plants are 7-9cm tall.
 Water them well before removing from their pots, and plant them 50-60cm apart, with a similar distance between the rows.
 Water again after planting and firm each rootball in well.
 Grow six plants if you want enough broccoli to feed a family of four.